- 2 mins

 How Moshi Uses Music to Support Transitions in the Classroom

 Any sort of change is difficult for children to deal with, even something as small as transitions from playtime to snacktime within the classroom.
 Interrupting children who are engrossed in play might very well be the start of an exhausting battle…and nobody wants that.

 Don’t fret though — there are tried and true methods for helping our little ones smoothly shift between activities, without disrupting the natural flow of the school day.
 Hint: Moshi is the key; it’s a fantastic tool for classroom management, specifically for signifying and kickstarting transitions, using one of the many music tracks in the app.

 Music creates a calming effect, captivating attention from the children without being abrasive.
-Incorporating Moshi for Schools into your classroom routine is a no-brainer (in our biased opinion) when looking for support facilitating the frequent activity changes throughout the school day.
+Incorporating Moshi for Educators into your classroom routine is a no-brainer (in our biased opinion) when looking for support facilitating the frequent activity changes throughout the school day.

 The Power of Music

 Ah, the magic of music.
 It has the ability to set a mood, evoke emotions, bring people together, communicate messages, and even teach.
 Using this to your advantage in the classroom can be the essential missing piece that spurs a positive classroom atmosphere and promotes peaceful, relaxed minds.

 According to research and studies conducted by author and former teacher, Eric Jensen, Ph.D., “Using music is an excellent way to influence or change the states of your students, to help with those transitions, or bring them back from a break and let them know it is time to start something new.”